Summary: in this tutorial, you will learn how to use the SQL LIKE

 table in the sample database for the demonstration.

-The following example uses the LIKE operator to find all employees whose first names start with Da
+operator to find all employees with the first names starting with the string Da

 :